Artist: Sunny Mullarkey

 GJ: How were you contacted to create this piece?

-GJ: What is the inspiration for this piece?
+GJ: What is the inspiration of this piece?

 GJ: When was it completed?